Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 \subsubsection{RTE\_23 - Shared Context \& Aggregation}

 RTE\_23\_1 - Message-Passing Injection Through Context Accumulation in Shared Buffers.
-Multi-agent coordination through shared working memory pools creates injection vulnerabilities where messages deposited by one agent remain accessible to all agents in subsequent processing.
-Unlike direct inter-agent messages in protocol-based systems, shared buffer accumulation means an injection payload persists in the buffer affecting all agents reading that buffer, not just the immediate recipient.
-The buffer functions as a propagation channel where instructions accumulate and amplify through repeated agent access.
+Multi-agent coordination through shared working memory pools (the "shared context pool" approach) creates injection vulnerabilities where messages deposited by one agent remain accessible to all agents in subsequent processing.
+Unlike direct inter-agent messages in protocol-based systems (AutoGen, FIPA-ACL), shared buffer accumulation means Agent A's instruction-injection payload persists in the buffer affecting all agents reading that buffer, not just the immediate recipient.
+The buffer functions as a "cognitive communication channel" where instructions accumulate and amplify through repeated agent access.~\cite{ar2503_03704, ar2407_12784, ar2602_10453, ar2603_12023, ar2603_09134}.